-There are many other inadequacies in current AI, including, for example the lack of an agreed framework for relating information-processing architectures to requirements in engineering contexts or to explanatory models in scientific contexts (e.g. attempts to model emotions, or learning capabilities, in humans or other animals.
-I also think we are using a seriously restricted set of forms of representation (means of encoding information) partly because of the educational backgrounds of researchers (as a result of which many of them assume that spatial structures must be represented using mechanisms based on Cartesian coordinates) and partly because of a failure to analyse in sufficient detail the problems overcome by many animals in their natural environments.
+There are many other inadequacies in current AI, including, for example the lack of an agreed framework for relating information-processing architectures to requirements in engineering contexts or to explanatory models in scientific contexts.
+For example attempts to model emotions or learning capabilities, in humans or other animals, are often based on inadequate descriptions of what needs to

+Moreover, much AI research uses a seriously restricted set of forms of representation (means of encoding information) partly because of the educational backgrounds of researchers - as a result of which many of them assume that spatial structures must be represented using mechanisms based on Cartesian coordinates - and partly because of a failure to analyse in sufficient detail the variety of problems overcome by many animals in their natural environments.

-Standard research techniques are not applicable to the study of such capabilities in young children and other animals because there is so much individual variation, but the widespread availability of cheap video cameras has led to a large and growing collection of freely available examples.
+Standard psychological research techniques are not applicable to the study of learning capabilities in young children and other animals because there is so much individual variation, but the widespread availability of cheap video cameras has led to a large and growing collection of freely available examples.